Regional Navajo Rugs

 Teec Nos Pos rug

-J. B. Moore, a trader at Crystal, NM and Juan Lorenzo Hubbell at Ganado, AZ showed a design that much later came to be known as the "Storm Pattern."
+J. B. Moore, a trader at Crystal, NM published a catalog in 1911 that had a design he developed that much later came to be known as the "Storm Pattern."
 This design consists of a square or rectangle center with echoing rectangles at each corner connected by zigzag bars or some other connecting device all surrounded by a border.
 The design has been associated with the western part of the reservation, particularly Tuba City but, in fact, has been woven throughout the entire reservation.
 This fact, in effect, makes the Storm Pattern rug a non-regional rug style.
+Juan Lorenzo Hubbell at Ganado seems to have knocked off the design and showed it in one of the paintings he had made in order to show weavers as well as customers.

 Storm Pattern rug